Late Effects of Polio

 Who should apply?

-The service offered is an Initial assessment of physical function and impairment which may take up to up 1.5 hrs after which there may be a follow up and review appointment scheduled as required.
+The current service offered is an initial assessment of physical function and impairment which may take up to up 1.5 hrs after which there may be a follow-up and review appointment scheduled if required.
+In some cases, appointments may be split and provided as two shorter sessions via telehealth services where appropriate

 How do I apply?

-Registration will initiate an alert to the Duncan Foundation team, who will contact you to request further information.
+Registration will initiate an alert to the Duncan Foundation team, who will contact you.

 - If your registration meets Duncan Foundation criteria, we will allocate you to your regional clinician, who will contact you directly to schedule an assessment.